sorainnosia/tarbr-bin/readme.md

 Output is "output.zip"

-Decompress a zip compressed file and extract the zip into folder
+Decompress a Zip compressed file and extract the Zip into folder

 ```
    -UNZIP "output.zip" -O "outputfolder" -F